 Three - 1.25% Health & Social Care levy going ahead 6th April 2022

 There had been pressure on the government to scrap the 1.25% Health & Social Care levy announced last year to come into effect in April, but the chancellor confirmed this would be going ahead as planned.

 The net effect of the employee NI threshold increase, and the Health & Social Care levy will see a benefit for those earning <£34k from July.**

 Four - Basic rate of tax cut from 20% to 19% from 6th April 2024*- (subject to spending conditions being met)

 Another historic move from the chancellor as he pledged to reduce the lower rate of income tax in the UK from 20% to 19% in England, Wales and Northern Ireland - this however does come with strict inflationary and spending targets to be met.
 A welcome move for a majority of the UK tax payers.***

 Get in touch with your account manager today to understand how the Budget affects your fleet policy.

-While every effort has been made by Lex Autolease to ensure that the information given is not misleading, this material is provided only as an overview of the subject at the time of publication and is not a substitute for professional advice.
-No responsibility can be accepted by Lex Autolease for any loss or liability occasioned by any person acting or refraining from action as a result of this guide.
-Rates are subject to legislative approval.
+While every effort has been made by Lex Autolease to ensure that the information given is not misleading, this information is provided only as an overview of the subject at the time of publication and is not a substitute for professional advice.
+No responsibility can be accepted by Lex Autolease for any loss or liability occasioned by any person acting or refraining from action as a result of this information.